How Does Car Insurance Fraud Work?

 In New York, fraud is fought in 7 different offices across the state.
 New York has specialized units for “Major Case/Organized/No-Fault/Fraudulent Auto ID Cards, General, Mortgage and Title, Arson, Auto, Workers’ Compensation, Medical and Upstate.”
 Law enforcement officials say fraud factors into as many as one out of every three auto insurance claims in the state.
 In 2012, the Bureau made 595 arrests and 382 convictions.

 The Fraud Bureau in Delaware reported great numbers for 2013.
 Their case resolution rate increased from 75% – 80%.
 The bureau saw an increased collections rate by 2% from the previous year and an increase in the number of civil resolutions by 27%.
 They also increased criminal prosecutions by 62% over the previous year.
-Some of the most commonly investigated instances of fraud in Delaware involve auto insurance, workers’ compensation insurance and falsified medical billings.
+Some of the most commonly investigated instances of fraud in Delaware involve auto insurance.

-- GEICO has a Special Investigations Unit consisting of insurance experts with law enforcement backgrounds who closely examine suspicious claims.
+- GEICO : They have a Special Investigations Unit (SIU) consisting of insurance experts with law enforcement backgrounds who closely examine suspicious claims.
 For example, one customer reported colliding with a post the day after purchasing a GEICO policy; the SIU team investigated and asked for records of prior insurance.

-- Progressive has a similar Special Investigations Unit and, in keeping with its culture of innovation, recently added a new tech solution called NetReveal to help identify potential scams and organized fraud activity.
+- Progressive: Alike GEICO, they have SIU and, in keeping with its culture of innovation, recently added a new tech solution called NetReveal to help identify potential scams and organized fraud activity.

-- Esurance not only has an SIU, but recently added a team of fire and theft specialists to investigate these common types of car insurance scams.
+- Esurance: Not only do they have an SIU, but they recently added a team of fire and theft specialists to investigate these common types of car insurance scams.
 Having a specialized team supports better fraud detection, Esurance says, and also makes it easier for claims adjusters and the SIU members to work together and share intelligence.
 The fire team knows its stuff; training culminates in burning real cars and spotting the differences between accidental and intentional fires.

-- Allstate is all about education, providing extensive anti-fraud tips and information on its site.
+- Allstate : They’re all about education, providing extensive anti-fraud tips and information on its site.
 The company has more than 600 specialists looking for potentially fraudulent claims.

 The penalty for committing insurance fraud differs by state.
-There are two different categories, which are soft fraud and hard fraud.
-Soft Fraud covers exaggerated claims and overstating damages, which is considered a misdemeanor and can result in fines, jail time of up to one year and probation.
+There are two different categories, which are known as ‘soft fraud’ and ‘hard fraud’.
+Soft fraud covers exaggerated claims and overstating damages, which is considered a misdemeanor and can result in fines, jail time of up to one year and probation.